-Should your credit union be using content marketing to reach new members?
+Should your credit union or bank be using content marketing to reach new members?
 That would be an emphatic "Yes!".
-Credit Union content marketing is a great way to bring visible value to current members and entice potential new members to visit your website and consider your service.
-But let's look at just a few statistics first.
+Content marketing is a great way for credit unions and banks to bring visible value to current members and entice potential new members to visit your website and consider your service.

-Content marketing works for both B2B and B2C and you need to develop a credit union content marketing strategy to reach both.
-Successful businesses have made content marketing as much as 42% of their overall marketing budget for a reason.
+Content marketing works for both B2B and B2C and you need to develop a credit union and bank marketing plan and budget that includes content marketing to reach both.

 What is Content Marketing?